symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 #### Installing from Subversion (recommended)

-If you use Subversion, it is even better to use the `svn:externals` property to embed symfony into your project in the `lib/vendor/` directory:
+If your project use Subversion, it is even better to use the `svn:externals` property to embed symfony into your project in the `lib/vendor/` directory:

     $ svn pe svn:externals lib/vendor/